 - Clothes – if you’ve been mowing the lawn or doing any outdoor activities, it’s possible that you have pollen on them.
 If you plan on being indoors for a while, consider changing your clothes.

 - Shower – if you’ve been outside for a while, consider showering once you go indoors.
 Pollen can be left on your clothing and get in your hair and on any exposed skin.

-Seasonal allergies in Edmonton can bring some annoying symptoms with them, but they aren’t anything that a quality air filtration system can’t take on.
-Best of all, estimates for the installation of a new air filtration don’t cost you anything.
+Seasonal allergies in Edmonton can bring some unpleasant symptoms with them, but they aren’t anything that a quality air filtration system can’t take on.
+Best of all, estimates for the installation of a new air filtration are free.
 If you have any questions on how best to handle your allergies, give McKinley Heating Service Experts a call at 780-800-7092 or schedule an appointment with us through our online scheduler.